0x01050/Linux-Service-Controller/README.md

 ## Configuration
-Make sure to add your own configurations in `./config.js`.
+Copy `./config.js.example` to `./config.js` and update with your own configurations.

 ## Development Mode
 ### Clone repository